robb/Cartography/README.md

 }
 ```

-(We need to return explicitly here to work around [a bug in
-Swift](https://github.com/robb/Cartography/issues/9), this only affects single
-line blocks, however.)

 ### Aligning multiple view

 If you need to align multiple views by a common edge, you can use the `align`